kdhawan2000/Ano-Discord-Bot/README.md

 # Ano-Discord-Bot
-Ano is a Discord bot running via Replit and UptimeRobot.
+Ano is a Discord bot running via Replit and UptimeRobot that you can add to your server using https://bit.ly/anodiscordbot